ray-project/ray/doc/source/ray-overview/use-cases.rst

 To train multiple independent models, use the Ray Tune (:ref:`Tutorial <mmt-tune>`) library.
 This is the recommended library for most cases.

 You can use Tune with your current data preprocessing pipeline if your data source fits into the memory of a single machine (node).
-If you need to scale your data, or you want to plan for future scaling, use the :ref:`Ray Data <datasets>` library.
+If you need to scale your data, or you want to plan for future scaling, use the :ref:`Ray Data <data>` library.
 Your data must be a :ref:`supported format <input-output>`, to use Ray Data.

 Alternative solutions exist for less common cases: